 Situations in which federalized National Guard or active-duty troops are stationed in cities already exist.
 They and officers from the aforementioned agencies patrol streets, suppress demonstrations, and support arrests and abductions.
 Other situations might arise in which states use their National Guards or state police in similar actions.
 Notably, the federal government is trying to persuade state and local law enforcement agencies to cooperate with federal agencies in their daily operations.
 In the end, federal law enforcement will influence, if not direct, state and local law enforcement with little sensitivity to state and local conditions.

 These trends in law enforcement suggest that Dona Ana County and Las Cruces might be no exception; they are already militarizing their law enforcement departments.
-Although it is not too late from them to take control of their local constabularies, they are unlikely to do so.
+Although it is not too late for them to take control of their local constabularies, they are unlikely to do so.
 They would have to explain spending public funds and then reversing their decisions on training and arming police officers for military-style operations.
 Instead, they are more likely to prepare pious public statements of surprise or concern, or lame, after-the-fact excuses.
 The local media’s silence about the ACLU lawsuit ensures the public’s silence and thus precludes political pressure to rectify a potentially dangerous situation.
 In that event, officials will continue to acquiesce in the incremental militarization of local law enforcement agencies.